Rounak31/react-user-directory-assignment/README.md

 # react-user-directory-assignment
 A simple React application that fetches and displays users from a public API with search, responsive layout, and a details modal.
+A React-based user directory application that fetches data from the JSONPlaceholder API and displays user information with search filtering, responsive UI, and a modal for detailed user profiles.
+Built using functional components, hooks, and clean modern React practices.
+This project is a modern React application that fetches and displays user data from the JSONPlaceholder API.
+It includes a searchable user list, responsive layout, and a details modal showing phone, website, and address information.
+The project follows React best practices using functional components, hooks, state management, and organized component structure.
+Suitable for learning API integration, UI design, and component architecture in React.